InfoSecInnovations/concierge/README.md

 To use them you can navigate to the `cli` subdirectory or append `cli.` to the script name from the parent directory.

-Make sure you are running inside the venv.
+Make sure you are running inside the virtual environment created during installation.

 Call commands like this: `python -m <script_name> <options>`.
 Use the `-h` or `--help` option to see what the options are.